vision-agh/vision-agh.github.io/content/authors/TK/_index.md

 ---
 # Display name
-title: Mateusz Wąsala
+title: Tomasz Kryjak

 # Full Name (for SEO)
-first_name: Mateusz
+first_name: Tomasz
-last_name: Wąsala
+last_name: Kryjak

+# Username (this should match the folder name)
+authors:
+  - TK

 # Is this the primary user of the site?
-superuser: yes
+superuser: no

 # Role/position
-role: Assistant
+role: PhD

 # Organizations/Affiliations
 organizations: